-Shin Splints Advice
+Shin Splints Cycling

 Read More >

 A long thin muscle runs along the inside of the shin bone calf, the Tibialis Posterior muscle, which attaches to the medial arch of the foot.
-If this becomes weak over time, it can make the foot flatter and change the direction of the force applied to the shin bone when walking or running.
-Continuous overload of the inside of the shin bone causes irritation and inflammation of the medial shin bone, called Posterior Shin Splints.
+If this weakens over time, it can make the foot flatter and change the direction of the force applied to the shin bone when walking or running.

 There is rarely any visible bruising to the shin bone, while there may be some mild swelling in severe cases.
 Walking or running uphill can aggravate the symptoms of Posterior Shin Splints.

 Weakness to the posterior tibial tendon is one of the primary causes of Posterior Shin Splints as it results in flattening of the foot and more significant stress being applied to the inner shin.
-A flat foot can increase the risk of developing Posterior Shin Splints, while a sudden increase in impact activity can also cause Posterior Shin Splints.

-A Podiatrist or a Physical Therapist can diagnose Posterior Shin Splints in a clinic following a subjective and physical examination based on a patient’s symptoms and tenderness along the medial aspect of the bone.
+Based on a patient’s symptoms of shin pain during or within 24 hours after impact activity and tenderness along the medial aspect of the bone of at least 5cm.
 If the clinician is unsure of the diagnosis, they might refer a patient for imaging.

 A standard x-ray can rule out any bone stress response, such as a stress fracture, while an MRI can provide information on the bone and the health of the surrounding soft tissues.